dbgjerez/workshop-golang-grpc/README.md

 go mod init comment
 ```

-It's important to donwload the dependencies that we need:
+It's important to download the dependencies that we need:

 ```bash
 go mod tidy